Systematic Assessment of Fuzzers using Mutation Analysis: Limitations and Future Work

 \section{Limitations and Future Work}

 Our work is subject to the following important limitations. \begin{description} \item[Missing patterns and faults.]
 We rely on a set of mutation operators that we mined from real faults, which are unlikely to be exhaustive.
 This can be mitigated by future adaption of the supported mutations. \item[Cost of \mua.]
-While we reduced the cost of applying \mua to fuzzers by nearly two orders, a further reduction would still improve the practicality of this approach.
-One such approach could involve sampling mutations, to trade of compute time with accuracy. \item[Coupling effect.]
+While we reduced the cost of applying \mua to fuzzers, a further reduction would still improve the practicality of this approach.
+One such approach could involve sampling mutations, reducing computation time at the cost of accuracy. \item[Coupling effect.]
 We rely on the \emph{coupling effect} hypothesis in mutation analysis to ensure that the mutants we generate are similar to real faults.
 The coupling effect is well attested in literature~\cite{gopinath2017theory,just2014are}.
 However, relying on the coupling effect ignores subtle faults due to fault-interactions (between faults).
 While there is some evidence that such interactions are rare~\cite{kuhn2004software}, they are still important to address.
 One direction is exploring a larger neighborhood, with multiple mutations in a mutant.
 Unlike \supermutants, however, we need mutations that interact, and \emph{callability} that we used for \supermutants can provide a first level approximation.
 Indeed, given that \mua is a form of fuzz-testing the software test suite, the fuzzing community may be able to make better progress here. \item[Allocated Time for Phases.]
-It is possible that a future fuzzer may not attempt to expand the coverage front, and instead scan for possible vulnerability patterns instead using static analysis.
-In such a case, the time provided for developing the coverage seed may not be useful to the fuzzer, and may lead to unfair comparison.
-While no such fuzzers currently exist, how to fairly compare such fuzzers without the overhead of a full mutation analysis is an open question.
-We note that while the coverage optimization may not work, the \supermutant optimization will work even in such cases. \item[Supermutants.]
+Some fuzzers may not attempt to expand the coverage front and instead scan for possible vulnerability patterns, using static analysis.
+In such a case, the time provided for developing the coverage seed may not be useful to the fuzzer and may lead to unfair comparison.
+How to fairly compare such fuzzers without the overhead of full mutation analysis is an open question.
+(We note that while the coverage optimization may not work, the \supermutant optimization will work even in such cases.)
+A possible solution is to use the state-of-the-art coverage maximizing fuzzer on the original program and extract the coverage mutants from the given program.
+Next, use random sampling~\cite{gopinath2016limits} to identify a small set of coverage mutants, which when combined with the (complete set of) stubborn and other live mutants can serve to limit the overhead of full mutation analysis.
+Another option is to use the state-of-the-art coverage maximizing fuzzer and extract a mutant kill matrix.
+Then, identify the minimal test suite and the corresponding minimal mutant set, and use that minimal mutant set for evaluation of coverage mutants.
+We note that the relative merits of random sampling and minimal mutant set still needs to be calibrated~\cite{gopinath2016limits,gopinath2017mutation}.
+For random sampling, we note that a smaller sample size may suffice in theory~\cite{gopinath2015howhard}.
+However, the actual practical reduction in mutants is yet to be established (it is likely to be program-specific). \item[Supermutants.]
 We use supermutants to check whether any fuzzer can find mutations that were not covered in the initial seed files.
-This however ignores fault masking which may make such faults unreachable.
-This is a limitation of current work.
-For future work, we will be looking at better ways of identifying independent mutations using control-flow and data-flow analysis. \end{description}
+In doing this, we run the risk of fault masking.
+Hence, future work is to investigate the prevalence of fault masking and techniques to avoid fault masking.
+We, however, note that fault masking is likely to be rare.
+For one fault (say A) to mask the other (say B), the following conditions have to be fulfilled: (1) there should be no input that covers both in the coverage-maximizing phase, (2) fault A should never cause a crash independently (if it does, fault A would be removed and the remaining faults would be fuzzed separately), (3) there should be some inputs that cover both fault A and fault B, and on these inputs, fault A should induce just sufficient behavioral change such that, while the input may have caused a crash without fault A, the crash is removed when both are present.
+We believe that these constraints make fault masking due to supermutants rare.